Reweighted ensemble dynamics simulations: theory, improvement, and application: Results

-We also apply the WED method to the low-temperature simulations of the solvated alanine dipeptide.
-First, the $500$ conformations selected from a $600$ ${\rm K}$ simulation in the NAMD package\cite{NAMD2005} are first relaxed by simulating at $150$ ${\rm K}$ for $200$ ${\rm ps}$, then continuously simulate $\tau = 800 \rm{ps}$, and collect conformations every $0.2$ ${\rm ps}$ for subsequent analysis.
-Standard CHARMM27 force field is adopted in all the simulations.
+We also apply the RED to study the low-temperature ($T=150 \mathrm{K}$) properties of the dipeptide.
 We note that, at this temperature, the physical phenomena are quite complicated; the force field and the simulation procedure that we adopt may not reflects the physical reality.
-Here, we are only meant to illustrate the application of the WED method in the extreme condition, instead of providing physical insight into the system.
+Here, we are only meant to illustrate the application of the RED in the extreme condition, instead of providing physical insight into the system.

 The eigenvalues of the $H$ matrix are calculated with the $91$ basis functions listed in Table~\ref{tab:basis}, and are plotted in Fig.~\ref{fig:temp_eigval}(b).
-Different from the results at $300 {\rm K}$, at $T=150 {\rm K}$, there are lots of eigenvalues deviating from $1.0$, which gradually grows from zero to larger values.
-Besides, the solvent-related quantities do affect the eigenvalues of $H$ now, leading to even more small eigenvalues.
-Correspondingly, the $S^2_{X,eq}$, as shown in Fig.~\ref{fig:temp_eigval}(d), almost always increases with the number of basis functions.
+The solvent-related quantities do affect the eigenvalues of $H$ now, leading to even more small eigenvalues.
+Correspondingly, the $S^2$, as shown in Fig.~\ref{fig:temp_eigval}(d), almost always increases with the number of basis functions.
 At such a low temperature, the free energy surface becomes quite rough, the diffusive dynamics~\cite{Zwanzig1988} in the conformational space slows down seriously.
 As a result, the simulation trajectories may only explore a small region in the conformational space.
 Some degrees of freedom, like the solvent motion around the solute molecule and the conformational motion perpendicular to the $\phi$-$\psi$ plane, are no longer equilibrated in single trajectory.
-Thus, the inter-trajectory difference becomes larger, more states are detected automatically, and more basis functions are required to expand the rugged distribution of the samples, leading to the abnormal behavior of the eigenvalues of $H$ and $S^2_{X,eq}$.
+Thus, the inter-trajectory difference becomes larger, more states are detected automatically, and more basis functions are required to expand the rugged distribution of the samples, leading to the abnormal behavior of the eigenvalues of $H$ and $S^2$.